mariozaizar/dotfiles/README.md

 ## TODO list

 * Linux support.
-* Other goodies.
+* Add more goodies, rock like a pro.
-* Add other tools, like the vim powerpack.
+* See this related project, maybe we could use/merge/decline: https://github.com/ryanb/dotfiles
 * Enable donations.
 * <del>Marry Megan Fox.</del>